systemslab/popper-paper/main.md

 with respect to that of TempFS on a single node.
 As mentioned before, the idea of GassyFS is to serve as a distributed version of TmpFS.
 Figure 3 shows the results of this test.
 We can see that GassyFS, due to the FUSE overhead, performs within 90% of TmpFS's performance.

-The corresponding experiment folder in the paper repository contains the necessary ansible files to re-execute this experiment with minimum effort.
-The only assumption is docker +1.10 and root access on the remote machine where this runs.
 The validation statements for this experiments are the following:

 ```
 when
-  workload=*, size=*
+  workload=*
 expect
   time(fs=gassyfs) > 0.8 * time(fs=tmpfs)

-when
-  workload=1
 ```

 ![GassyFS vs tmpfs variability.](figures/gassyfs-variability.png)

 ## Experiment 2: Analytics on GassyFS

-One of the use cases of tmpfs is in the analysis of data.
-When data is too big to fit in memory, alternatives resort to either scale-out or do
+One of the main use cases of GassyFS is for data analytics workloads.

-The corresponding experiment folder in the paper repository contains the necessary ansible files to re-execute this experiment with minimum effort.
-The only assumption is docker +1.10 and root access on the remote machine where this runs.
-The validation statements for this experiments are the following:
+By providing larger amounts of memory, an analysis application can crunch more numbers and thus generate more accurate results.
+The goal of this experiment is to compare the performance of Dask when it runs on GassyFS vs. on the local filesystem.
+Dask is a python library for parallel computing analytics that extends NumPy to out-of-core datasets by blocking arrays into small chunks and executing on those chunks in parallel.
+This allows python to easily process large data and also simultaneously make use of all of our CPU resources.
+Dask assumes that an n-dimensional array won't fit in memory and thus chunks the datasets (on disk) and iteratively process them in-memory.
+While this works fine for single-node scenarios, an alternative is to load a large array into GassyFS, and then let Dask take advantage of the larger memory size.

+In this experiment, we show.
+The following assertion is used to test the integrity of this result.

 ```
-for
-  workload=*
+when
+  fs=gassyfs
 expect
+  time(analytic_routines = 1) < time(analytic_routines > 1)
+when
+  analytic_routines=*
+expect
-  time(fs=gassyfs) > 0.8 * time(fs=tmpfs)
+  time(fs=gassyfs) > time(fs=local)
 ```

+The first condition asserts that, the first time that GassyFS runs an analytic routine in Dask, it has to pay the upfront cost of copying files into GassyFS.
+The second statement expresses that, regardless of the number of analytic routines, it is always faster to execute Dask on GassyFS than on the local filesystem.

 ![Dask workload on GassyFS.](figures/dask.png)